Uninett/nav/doc/howto/migrate-rrd-to-graphite.rst

 graphs and other time-series data collected into RRD files by NAV 3 and Cricket.

-NAV 4 comes with a utility for converting NAV 3 RRD files into Whisper_ files (Whisper_ is the data format used by Graphite).
+NAV 4.0 through 4.5 comes with a utility for converting NAV 3 RRD files into Whisper_ files (Whisper_ is the data format used by Graphite).
 This how-to documents usage of the utility and limitations of the conversion process.

+.. warning:: You cannot upgrade directly from NAV 3 to 4.6 and keep your RRD
+             data.
+You will either have make a decision to lose your old RRD data, or perform an intermediary upgrade via an NAV 4 version.

 *****